Top 10 LED Advertising Billboards Supplier in Africa

 3. Unilumin (Shenzhen, China)

 What makes them special: Their heat dissipation is genius.
 I inspected a Unilumin billboard in Dakar where daytime temps hit 45°C (113°F), and the displays ran without throttling.
-Their proprietary cooling system is worth the premium.

 African Focus: Strong in North Africa (Morocco, Egypt) and West Africa